Travel During a Pandemic

 I was really torn, but then Elaine said, "It's so beautiful, let's go snorkelling.
 We'll feel better afterwards and then we can figure out what to do."

 The conditions were absolutely ideal.
 I felt a lot better afterwards and we decided to wait at least another day before leaving the island.

-Another day went by.
+And so another day went by.

 Then a headline got my attention: Qantas Airlines, one of the biggest international carriers, was shutting down its entire operation.

-It was a perfect day in paradise as the boat pulled up to the beach on time at 8:30am.
-We convinced a young British couple who'd checked into our resort that we felt that is was time to get off the island.
+It was a perfect day in paradise as the motor boat pulled up to the beach on time at 8:30am.
+We had convinced a young British couple who'd checked into our resort that we felt that is was time to get off the island.

-They decided to tag along with us.
+They decided to tag along.